alexa/avs-device-sdk/README.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [CHANGELOG.md](https://github.com/alexa/alexa-client-sdk/blob/master/CHANGELOG.md).

-v1.7.1 released 05/04/2018:
+v1.8.0 released 06/27/2018:

 **Enhancements**

-* Added the Bluetooth interface, which manages the Bluetooth connection between Alexa-enabled products and peer devices.
-This release supports `A2DP-SINK` and `AVRCP` profiles. **Note**: Bluetooth is optional and is currently limited to Raspberry Pi and Linux platforms.
+* Added local stop functionality.
+This allows a user to stop an active function, such as an alert or timer, by uttering "Alexa, stop" when an Alexa-enabled product is *offline*.
+* Alerts in the background now stream in 10 sec intervals, rather than continuously.
-* Added new [Bluetooth dependencies](https://github.com/alexa/avs-device-sdk/wiki/Dependencies#bluetooth-dependencies) for Linux and Raspberry Pi.
+* Added support for France to the sample app.
-* Device Capability Framework (`DCF`) renamed to `Capabilities`.
-* Updated the non-CBL client ID error message to be more specific.
-* Updated the sample app to enter a limited interaction mode after an unrecoverable error.
+* Updated the ACL MIME type for sending JSON to AVS from `"text/json"` to `"application/json"`.
+* `friendlyName` can now be updated for `BlueZ` implementations of `BlueZBluetoothDevice` and `BlueZHostController`.

 **Bug Fixes**
-* [Issue 597](https://github.com/alexa/avs-device-sdk/issues/597) - Fixed a bug where the sample app did not respond to locale change settings.
-* Fixed issue where GStreamer 1.14 `MediaPlayerTest` failed on Windows.
-* Fixed an issue where a segmentation fault was triggered after unrecoverable error handling.
+* Fixed an issue where the Bluetooth agent didn't clear user data upon reset, including paired devices and the `uuidMapping` table.
+* Fixed `MediaPlayer` threading issues.
+Now each instance has it's own `glib` main loop thread, rather than utilizing the default main context worker thread.
+* Fixed segmentation fault issues that occurred when certain static initializers needed to be initialized in a certain order, but the order wasn't defined.

 **Known Issues**
 * The `ACL` may encounter issues if audio attachments are received but not consumed.
 * `SpeechSynthesizerState` currently uses `GAINING_FOCUS` and `LOSING_FOCUS` as a workaround for handling intermediate state.
 These states may be removed in a future release.
 * The Alexa app doesn't always indicate when a device is successfully connected via Bluetooth.
 * Connecting a product to streaming media via Bluetooth will sometimes stop media playback within the source application.
 Resuming playback through the source application or toggling next/previous will correct playback.
-* When streaming silence via Bluetooth, the Alexa companion app will sometimes indicate that media content is streaming.
+* When a source device is streaming silence via Bluetooth, the Alexa companion app indicates that audio content is streaming.
 * The Bluetooth agent assumes that the Bluetooth adapter is always connected to a power source.
 Disconnecting from a power source during operation is not yet supported.
 * On some products, interrupted Bluetooth playback may not resume if other content is locally streamed.
-* When streaming content via Bluetooth, under certain conditions playback will fail to resume and the sample app hangs on exit.
-This is due to a conflict between the `GStreamer` pipeline and the Bluetooth agent.
 * On Raspberry Pi, when streaming audio via Bluetooth, sometimes the audio stream stutters.
 * On Raspberry Pi, `BlueALSA` must be terminated each time the device boots.
 See [Raspberry Pi Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script#bluetooth) for more information.